 What does God say about perfecting marriage?

-Gail and I celebrated our 40thanniversary in April of this year.
+Gail and I celebrated our 40thanniversary last April.
 God has taught us many things over the years and improving our marriage has been one of the big ones.
-Here are the 5 lessons we continue to work on:
+Here are the 5 lessons on perfecting marriage we continue to work on:

-1) A commitment: Our wedding vows included “’til death do us part” and everything else works because we accept this.
-Once we have accepted the fact that everything can work out, Rom 8:28, “And we know that all things work together for good to them that love God, to them who are the called according to his purpose”, we work together to make that happen.
+1) Commitment: Our wedding vows included “’til death do us part” and everything else works because we believe this.
+Once we accepted the fact that everything can work out, Rom 8:28, “And we know that all things work together for good to them that love God, to them who are the called according to his purpose,” we worked together to make that happen.
 No back doors, everything needs to be dealt with and worked out for the benefit of both of us, Gen 2:18, 22-24, “And the Lord God said, It is not good that the man should be alone; I will make him an help meet for him…And the rib, which the Lord God had taken from man, made he a woman, and brought her unto the man.
 And Adam said, This is now bone of my bones, and flesh of my flesh: she shall be called Woman, because she was taken out of Man.
 Therefore shall a man leave his father and his mother, and shall cleave unto his wife: and they shall be one flesh.”
-We have become one flesh joined by God, Mk 10:9, “What therefore God hath joined together, let not man put asunder.”
-This is why it is so important we make sure we join with a person willing to accept Jesus’ commandment, Matt 22:37-38, “Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
+We become one flesh joined by God, Mk 10:9, “What therefore God hath joined together, let not man put asunder.”
+This is why it is so important we choose a partner who already believes in God and is willing to accept Jesus’ commandment, Matt 22:37-38, “Jesus said unto him, Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.”
 Once we act on this belief, we will have the patience needed to develop a life-long relationship, grounded in love, which leads to one flesh.

 3) Communication: This is where we witness the joining of our commitment and demeanor.
 Our every word either confirms or erodes the trust we are building in our relationship.
 This is why God spends so much time explaining how we are to treat each other, especially in our communications.